HTPDeveloper/GrowJS-Project/README.md

 how_to_play#0
 [Discord Server](https://discord.gg/ZqxeqhGZG8)

-# Want to contribute?
-Sure!
+# Contributors
+Feel free to do so.

 # Credits & How to setup
 [Credits](https://github.com/JadlionHD/GrowServer/tree/main#credits) |